littlevegasdavids/littlevegasdavids/README.md

 I then moved onto my first passion project [Shop Emporium](https://github.com/littlevegasdavids/Shop-Emporium) where I created an ecommerce shop from scratch for [Emporium of Curiosity](https://www.instagram.com/emporiumofcuriosity/).

-In December 2022 I graduated as a Bacheolor of Science in Computer Science.
+In December 2022 I graduated as a Bachelor of Science in Computer Science.

 In April 2023 I moved to Cape Town and joined a 6 month Software Engineer graduate program at [SovTech](https://www.sovtech.co.za/).
 In October 2023 I got promoted to Junior Software Developer at SovTech.